 When I arrived on Thursday evening and walked towards one of the wooden houses in the Bryggen wharf to make my powerpoint presentation, I thought that Bergen looked familiar, that I have seen a city like this before.
 I was not entirely wrong because Lubeck, another pretty place in Germany, is also a Hanseatic city.
 Between the two, I must say that Bergen gets the price for being prettier.
 There must be a reason why this is a UNESCO World Heritage site.

 Apart from the old town, I was given the rare chance of visiting the estate of one of Bergen’s biggest shipping family.
 The family has a little boat house that overlooks the fjord.
 The view from the window was breathtaking.
 It is that kind of serene beauty that makes you cry.
 The water was very calm, almost noiseless.
 Pine trees gave the fjord a sombre atmosphere but little wooden houses dotting the horizon add a charm to the panorama.
 I imagined months of writing here or reading by the window and having a fine, glass of Macallan while the sun is setting.
 But of course that would be impossible.

 Last night, when I settled on my tiny bed after a day of walking around Bergen, I browsed through the photos that I took.
-Of course, Bergen being itself, colorful but almost always overcast and raining, most of my photos lacks good lighting.
+Of course, Bergen being itself, colorful but almost always overcast and raining, most of my photos lack good lighting.
 But for the first time I did not care.

 I will definitely return to Bergen.
 There are only very few places which can make me wake up in the morning, run uphill and jog even when I am soaking wet.
 And that means a lot to me.
 I guess the only way is to get more business here.